 I know this next one will seem trite, but I just did not like some of the name choices for players.
 There were some characters “nicknames” I enjoyed, but I couldn’t quite bring myself to really fear some evil guy named “Sean.”
 Just Sean.
 I would figure that some imposing figure such as the prison warden, a technomancer himself, would be named something a bit more chilling, like Lucius, Gaius or something else.
 I’m not knocking the names of Innocence and Temperance, as they fit within the culture of Roy’s original “clan” so to speak, but honestly – how am I supposed to be scared by Sean the Technomancer?
 I wonder if he knows Tim the Enchanter?
 Aside from those concerns, the game does an excellent job of setting the mood.
 Roy’s no-nonsense personality, his actions, and his willingness to use others against the backdrop of a demoralized atmosphere helps create an excellent story.

 Mars: War Logs isn’t a bad game and I did thoroughly enjoy what I played.
 I just forced myself to not think about some of the goofier elements during my playtime.
 The game has all of the trappings of what could potentially have been a great sci-fi RPG, but there are just so many gaps and unpolished pieces in the final product that it falls short of its potential.
-For those that are willing to give it a try though and look past these, they will not be disappointed.Note: The Mars: War Logs review was written based on the PC version of the game provided to us for review.
+For those that are willing to give it a try though and look past these, they will not be disappointed.Note: Mars: War Logs was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.